zazuko/travertin/tutorial/TUTORIAL.md

     ./fuseki

 It will create a `run` folder that contains your configuration including the dataset which we will upload.
+Immediately stop the server again and copy the file `tutorial/fuseki-config/alod.ttl` to `run/databases/`.
+Restart the server again, it will now create the `alod` dataset.

-By default the server runs on <http://localhost:3030/>
-Open that URL in your browser and go to `manage datasets`.
+By default the server runs on <http://localhost:3030/> Open that URL in your browser and go to `manage datasets`.
-Press the `add new dataset` button to create a new dataset.
-We name our dataset `alod-example`.
-Choose `Persistent` otherwise the dataset is lost after a Fuseki server restart.
 Now you can upload the dataset.
 Press `upload data`.
 You can choose our `localhost.nt` using the `select files...` button.
 And finally press `upload now` to import the dataset.